 Licensed limo from Vernon to Pearson Airport.
 Sedan $195, SUV $235, Van $675.
 Rate guaranteed at booking.

 Pearson Airport Limousine serves Vernon with flat rate transfers to YYZ.
 Sedan $195, SUV $235, Sprinter Van $675.
 Route is 85 km via Highway 400 South to Highway 427.
-Driver available any hour.
+Driver available any hour, with live flight tracking on every return trip.

-Rideshare from Vernon to Pearson is variable pricing on a fixed-schedule trip.
-The estimate at booking reflects current conditions.
-Not conditions at 5:30 a.m. on a Friday before a holiday weekend, when surge pricing is active and every other airport-bound passenger is on the same app.
-A 40-minute backup on Hwy 400 that doesn't appear in the initial estimate appears in the final charge.
-The $195 flat rate doesn't move.
-That number at booking is the number at payment.
+Rideshare pricing on the Vernon to Pearson run is unpredictable by design.
+The estimate at booking reflects traffic conditions at that moment, not at 5:00 a.m. on a Friday before a long weekend, when every other airport-bound passenger is on the same app and surge multipliers are active.
+A backup on Hwy 400 that does not appear in the initial estimate appears in the final charge.
+The $195 flat rate does not move.
+The number at booking is the number at payment, full stop.

 IMAGE A